NAFA WeChat Account

 Confirmation of Conditional Offers for Diploma Admission

-Successful applicants for the EAE will be given conditional offers and are still required to submit following document, as applicable:
+Successful applicants for the EAE will be given conditional offers and are still required to submit the following document, as applicable:

 • GCE O-Level results with an aggregate of not more than 25 points for 4 subjects excluding English